marian-code/ssh-utilities/README.rst

 `shutil <https://docs.python.org/3/library/shutil.html>`_,
 `pathlib <https://docs.python.org/3/library/pathlib.html>`_.
 Has also local variant that mimics the remote API on local machine.
-The connection is resilient to interruptions.
+The connection is resilient to interruptions and thread safe.
 Everything is well documented by dostrings and typed.

 This module should be ideally platform agnostic, but only connections from Windows and Linux(Debian, Ubuntu) to Linux(Debian, Ubuntu) have been tested